Skip to content

 Approved By Aaron Mason, Director

-The IMS portal is the master source for APP_15.
-The Excel below is a downloadable snapshot — 14 environmental aspects mapped against 7 life-cycle stages with control / influence designations and strategic actions.
-Two new aspects added in 2026: Climate Adaptation and PFAS.
+The page below is the canonical record.
+The Excel is the same data as a downloadable snapshot — 14 environmental aspects mapped against 7 life-cycle stages with control / influence designations plus stage-by-stage strategic actions.

-Related: APP_06 Aspect Identification Log · APP_10 Legal Register
+Related: APP_06 Aspect Identification Log · APP_05 Risk & Opportunity Log · APP_10 Legal Register · APP_11 HSQE Objectives & KPIs

 Purpose